Sauryn Lao: Seattle Mariners

 On December 14, 2024, Lao signed a minor league contract with the Seattle Mariners.
 He began the 2025 season with the Triple-A Tacoma Rainiers.
 On April 20, Lao was promoted to the major leagues for the first time.
 He made his MLB debut on April 22, striking out 3 and allowing an unearned run in 1 2/3 innings against the Boston Red Sox.
 Lao was designated for assignment by the Mariners on April 30.
 He cleared waivers and was sent outright to Triple-A on May 2.
 On August 19, the Mariners added Lao back to their active roster.
 He pitched once, allowing three runs, including a home run to Kyle Schwarber, against the Philadelphia Phillies in another 1 2/3-inning outing on August 20.
 The Mariners designated Lao for assignment on September 1.

 Washington Nationals

 On September 3, 2025, Lao was claimed off waivers by the Washington Nationals.
 He pitched in five games for the Nationals, allowing three runs, including a home run to Matt Olson of the Atlanta Braves, in 6 2/3 innings.
 Lao earned his first MLB win on September 20, pitching a scoreless 10th inning in an 11-inning win over the New York Mets.
 He ended his first MLB season with a 4.91 ERA, nine strikeouts, and two walks in 11 innings.
 Lao spent much of the season in Triple-A, with a combined 2–4 record, 3.25 ERA, and 75 strikeouts in 74 2/3 innings for Tacoma and Triple-A Rochester Red Wings.

+Hokkaido Nippon-Ham Fighters

+On January 9, 2026, Lao was released by the Nationals in order to allow him to sign with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball.